FRASER RIVER DIALOGUES

 - in an environment that is respectful and safe for all questions, comments and opinions.

-The Dialogues use a “fire-side” chat format, rather than the traditional “power point” presentation.
+The Dialogues use a “fire-side” chat format, rather than as a traditional presentation.
 The FRDC Director of External Relations and Development has a conversation with our guests, who speak on the topic from an environmental, socio-cultural and/or economic perspective.
-That is followed by a facilitated Q&A. There is also a pre-event wine and cheese networking reception (cash bar).
-This past year we held discussions on the Salish Sea Survival Project (with Pacific Salmon Foundation CEO Dr. Brian Riddell) and Fraser River Trade (with Doug Mills from the Vancouver Fraser Port Authority).
+That is followed by a facilitated Q&A. Previous dialogues include discussions on the Salish Sea Survival Project (with Pacific Salmon Foundation CEO Dr. Brian Riddell) and Fraser River Trade (with Doug Mills from the Vancouver Fraser Port Authority).